kirkvolin/UR5e-IIoT-Showcase/README.md

 ## What It Does

 ### Candy Roulette Game
 Four indicator lights cycle in sequence like a roulette wheel.
 A player presses a button to stop the lights — whichever light is active becomes the selected candy.
 The PLC sends the selection to the UR5e over EtherNet/IP, and the robot picks up the corresponding candy bar with a Robotiq gripper and delivers it to the player.
-A win/lose mechanic checks whether the player pressed the button matching the active light, and the HMI displays the result with animated fireworks for winners.
+A win/lose mechanic checks whether the player pressed the button matching the active light, and the HMI displays the result.

 ### PS5 Manual Control
-A PS5 DualSense controller provides real-time joystick control of the robot arm, routed through the PLC's EtherNet/IP connection.
+A PS5 DualSense controller provides real-time control of the robot arm, routed through the PLC's EtherNet/IP connection.
 An operator can seamlessly switch between the autonomous candy game and manual joystick control from the HMI touchscreen.
 Software safety limits restrict the robot to a semicircular operating envelope with soft boundary zones that gradually reduce speed near limits.

 ### Dance and Motion Routines
 Several pre-programmed motion routines are callable from the PLC, including a multi-act flowing dance routine, an expanding spiral pattern, a coil/unwind animation, and a simple wave.
 All routines use dynamically calculated positions relative to the robot's current pose, so they work from any starting position.